 Soil materials for farm dam construction

-The quantity and suitability of soil materials occurring at a dam site can only be reliably determined by test digging with an auger, back-hoe or excavator.
+The quantity and suitability of soil materials at a dam site can only be reliably determined by test digging with an auger, back-hoe or excavator.
 The materials can then be properly seen and evaluated.
+Find out about:

-In assessing material at a potential site the following questions need answering:
+In assessing material at a potential site consider the following questions:

 - What range of materials is available?